cferdinandi/adventure/content/rules.md

 <div data-toc="Table of Content"></div>

-## The Guide
+## The Game Master

-Each game needs a *Guide* to run the game.
+Each game needs a *Game Master* (or *GM*) to run the game.

 This person is generally not a player themselves.
 They introduce the problem, guide players through encounters, and introduce challenges in response to player actions.

-As the *Guide*, its your job to keep the pacing, action, and suspense at the right level for the skills and age-level of your players.
+As the *Game Master*, its your job to keep the pacing, action, and suspense at the right level for the skills and age-level of your players.